shivakumar-aitharaju/Python_Libraries/README.md

 ## Python Practise
-#### In this we learn about the important python libraries for DATA SCIENTIST
+#### In this we learn about the important python libraries for DATA Analysis